 GUIDED SEA KAYAK EXPEDITION

 The village is one of only five settlements on the east coast of Greenland, this region is one of the most isolated in the world.
 The area is cut-off to access by sea for over half the year.
-In the summer months, the sea ice breaks-up and allows passage between the steep rocky islands in the region opening up the isolated wild fjords to exploration.
+In the spring the sea ice breaks-up and for a few short months the fjords allow passage to explore one of the wildest coastlines on earth.

 Who's this trip for